Bible Meaning: Garden land, fruitful field

 The towering mountain is the place where Elijah held a showdown to confront Israel's pagan priests (1Kings 18).
 Four hundred and fifty prophets of Baal and four hundred "prophets of the grove" (prophets of the female Goddess Asherah, a consort of Baal, verse 19) were invited, through King Ahab, to prove which deity should be worshipped.
 Only the 450 priests of Baal, however, showed up on the mount.

 One likely reason Elijah chose Carmel (1Kings 18:19) is that the priests of Baal considered the mount sacred.
 His pick of the mountain, and the challenge he proposed, no doubt motivated the false prophets to appear in order to defend the deity they worshipped with unswerving dedication!

-The contest at Carmel, in front of a large crowd of Israelites, entailed offering animal sacrifices to each deity and seeing which one would respond by consuming it with fire (1Kings 18:24).
-The Baal priests, even after a day filled with loud prayers, dancing, and cutting themselves, could not elicit a response from their god.
+The contest on the mount, in front of a large crowd of Israelites, entailed offering animal sacrifices to each deity and seeing which one would respond by consuming it with fire (1Kings 18:24).
+The Baal priests, even after a day filled with loud prayers, dancing, and cutting themselves, could not elicit a response from their God.
 After only a short prayer, however, Elijah's animal sacrifice altar was consumed by a pillar of fire from God!

-The Israelites who watched the spectacle on the mount were convinced that God alone should be worshipped.
+The Israelites who watched the spectacle at Carmel were convinced that God alone should be worshipped.
 At Elijah's command, they took the 450 false prophets to the brook Kishon and put them to death, a fitting penalty based on Scripture (Deuteronomy 13:5 - 6).